ambanum/social-networks-graph-generator/explanation.md

 By default, we have chosen an algorithm that is not available in `networkx` but in an library.
 It is based on the "Leuven method".
 This method is particularly efficient for large networks.

+#Outputs

+## JSON

+Graphgenerator exports a json file containing information about the nodes (Twitter accounts, 'nodes') and the links between them ('edges'). them ('edges')

+The file contains three types of information

+### Edges

+List of links between twitters that mention the hashtag (accounts that retweet or mention the tweet of another account). tweet of another account).
+For each link between accounts we have the following information:
+- source`: name of the twitter account that retweeted or mentioned another account
+- `target`: the retweeted or mentioned account
+- size`: the size of the link, i.e. the number of mentions or RTs from 'source' to 'target
+- `label`:
+- `id`: the id of the link
+- type`:
+- `metadata`: additional information about the link:
+  - `date`: list of dates on which RTs or mentions occurred
+  - quoted`: list of links of mentions, in order of dates
+  - `RT`: list of RT links, by date order

+### Nodes

+List of twitter accounts that are mentioned or RT or mention or RT a tweet containing the hashtag searched.
+For each account, we have the following information:
+- `id`: account id
+- `label`: name of the twitter account
+- `size`: size of the node, i.e. number of times i was RT'd or mentioned
+- `from`: name of the account
+- `community_id`: id of the community detected thanks to the community algorithm
+- `x`: x coordinate on the graph
+- `y`: y coordinate on the graph
+- metadata`: additional information about the node:
+  - `date`: date of RTs, mentions or tweets from the account
+  - `tweets`: list of urls of its tweets in ascending date order
+  - `RT`: list of urls of its RTs in ascending date order
+  - `quoted`: list of urls of its mentions in ascending order of dates
+  - `dates_edges`: list of dates of RTs and mentions of this account (if any)

+### Metadata

+The `metadata` field contains additional information about the search and the results of the search performed.
+- keyword: keyword or hashtag used in the search
+- since`: date until which the tweets were searched
+- maxresults`: maximum number of results in the search
+- minretweets`: minimum number of RTs in the search
+- `last_collected_tweet`: id of the last collected tweets
+- `last_collected_date`: date of the last collected tweet

+## Graph

+A png file can be exported using the `--export_graph` command line option (or the export_img_graph()` method of `GraphBuilder`).
+The file allows you to quickly visualize the shape of the graph and thus test different types of layout.

 # Méthodologie